 - From start to finish, the movement shall be a straight, continuous putting action. - The shot shall touch or be in close proximity to the neck or chin and the hand shall not be dropped below this position during the action of putting. - The shot shall not be taken behind the line of the shoulders. - Distance is preferred in meters.
-If your state uses feet and inches it is acceptable. - The sitting position must be maintained through the throwing action until the implement has landed.
+If your state uses feet and inches it is acceptable. - The sitting position (buttocks and back of knees) must be maintained through the throwing action until the implement has landed. - The measurement of each throw is made immediately after each valid trial.
+The distance will be measured from the nearest mark made by the fall of the shot to the inside of the circumference of the circle along a line to the center of the circle.